Among all the deadly job interview sins, rambling is one of the worst.

 An HR Manager recently confided to me this about a candidate: He looked great on paper, but in-person he wouldn’t stop talking.
 I felt like I needed reins.

-Glassdoor.com recommends you take some time pre-interview to get happy and confident about who you are as a candidate – especially as it correlates to the job in question.
+Glassdoor.com recommends you take some pre-interview time to get happy and confident about who you are as a candidate – especially as it correlates to the job in question.
 Ask yourself: Why are you a great fit for the job?
-Do you have exemplary and compelling stories to relate about your career?
+Do you have exemplary, compelling stories to relate about your career?
 Are you excited about you?

-Luckily, interview questions themselves are highly predictable – or at least the overarching themes are (prove leadership; prove likability; prove experience).
-Career expert, Connie Hauer says before any interview, candidates should spend significant time researching the company, anticipating questions, and cataloging their proudest accomplishments.
+Luckily, interview questions themselves are highly predictable – or at least the overarching themes (e.g., prove leadership, likability and experience) are.
+Before any interview, spend significant time researching the company, anticipating questions, and cataloging your proudest accomplishments.

-Many people ramble simply because the interviewer doesn’t jump in right away after they’ve answered a question, so they start to back up (this time a bit lost on where they’re headed) and end up blabbering.
+Many people ramble simply because the interviewer doesn’t jump in right away after they answer a question.
+So they start to back up (occasionally a bit lost on where they’re headed) and end up blabbering.

-Once you’ve answered the question, look your interviewer in the eye and ask them this: Would you like me to expand?
+Once you’ve answered the question, look your interviewer in the eye and ask them: Would you like me to expand?

 Here’s why I love this question: it’s courteous (you’re acknowledging their original motivation for asking the question in the first place) and it shows you care about whether you’ve done a good job.
 Essentially, you’re asking for on-the-spot feedback.
 How am I doing?

 Hey, I don’t mind nerves.
 I can almost always overlook them.
 Where it gets uncomfortable is when a candidate starts to lose themselves and stops reading the room.
 As an interviewer, I want a voice in the getting-to-know-you process.

 And yes, for the majority of our time together, I do want the reins.